 As we discussed earlier this month in our Family Safety Week blog, every child deserves the best start in life not only relating to safety but also ensuring equal access to education and every child’s overall well-being.

 Unfortunately, for so many people, education is viewed as simply memorising facts and figures.
-Some parents may think that learning begins when a child walks into a classroom on the first day of school rather than it beginning at home, from their family and daily life activities.
+Some parents may think that learning begins when a child walks into a classroom on the first day of school rather than beginning at home, from their family and daily life activities.
 All three of these have a strong effect on a child’s ability to learn.
-You are your child’s first teacher, and every single day – from the moment they are born – is filled with opportunities to help him or her learn.
-It is activities such as singing songs, painting pictures and play acting which are the building blocks of lifelong learning.
+You are your child’s first teacher, and every single day – from the moment they are born – is filled with opportunities to help he or she learn.
+It is activities such as singing songs, painting pictures and play-acting which are the building blocks of lifelong learning.
 It is important that every parent promotes early childhood education and continues this support throughout the duration of their child’s education.

 To get in touch to discuss how our Divorce solicitors could help you, please get in touch: 01206 576151.